The Tragically Hip: 2018–present: Activity following Downie's death

-At the Juno Awards of 2021, the surviving members of the Tragically Hip performed their 2002 single "It's a Good Life If You Don't Weaken" with Feist on lead vocals, which marked the band's first televised performance since Downie's death.
+At the Juno Awards of 2021, the surviving members of the Tragically Hip performed their 2002 single "It's a Good Life If You Don't Weaken" with Feist on lead vocals, which marked the band's first televised performance since Downie's death, this performance would later be released in 2024 as a single.
 In a promotional interview on CBC Radio's Q before the ceremony, the band stated that they agreed to perform specifically because Feist had been proposed as the vocalist, with Langlois stating that "OK, so that's not going to be some guy trying to sing like Gord or some guy trying not to sing like Gord.
 It was a 'no' until Feist came up."
 The band also received the Juno Humanitarian Award at the ceremony for their history of philanthropic work in Canada.
+This performance was officially released as a single in December 2024.

+In November 2021, the band released a 30th anniversary boxed set for Road Apples.

 On June 24, 2022, the band released Live at the Roxy, a live recording of their May 3, 1991 concert at the Roxy Theatre in West Hollywood, California.
 In September 2022, the surviving members again reunited to perform at the Buffy Sainte-Marie tribute show Buffy Sainte-Marie: Starwalker, supporting singer-songwriter William Prince on Sainte-Marie's "Now That the Buffalo's Gone".
+In October 2022, the band continued their reissue campaign with an expanded box set for the 30th anniversary of Fully Completely.

+In November 2023, the band released a 25th anniversary boxed set for their 1998 LP, Phantom Power.

+In 2024, the band released a 40th anniversary boxed set of Up To Here.
+On September 20, 2024, the four-part documentary series, The Tragically Hip: No Dress Rehearsal, premiered on Prime Video.
+On the same day as The Tragically Hip: No Dress Rehearsal was released to streaming services, the previously unreleased song, "Wait So Long", an outtake from the Up To Here recording sessions, was released digitally on streaming platforms.
+In October 2024, the band released an anthology limited edition book, entitled This Is Our Life.

+In February 2025, Mirvish Productions announced the production of It's a Good Life If You Don't Weaken, a jukebox musical blending Tragically Hip songs with a book by Brian Hill and Ahmed Moneka, to premiere in 2026.